 Ah, yes.
 The silent killer.
 Stress attacks your body in ways you might not even know of — one being a diminished libido.
 Of all the functions within your body that stress can harm, let’s look into what it’s really doing to your sex drive and why.

-It’s definitely not uncommon to regularly deal with stress and anxiety.
+It’s common to deal with stress and anxiety.
 Work responsibilities, family life, health issues, and social obligations can weigh heavily on your mind, resulting in more reasons to be stressed and high cortisol levels to show for it.

 Unfortunately, feeling stressed isn’t the only downside to being stressed.
-It impacts your state of mind.
+It impacts our physical and mental wellness.
 When you’re busy focusing on what you have to do next or what happened at work today, you probably won’t be thinking about your time in the bedroom later.

 What’s more, high cortisol levels are tied to low libidos, and this can be an issue for men especially.
 The body responds to stress by releasing cortisol and adrenaline, hormones that put us into fight-or-flight mode.
-Men release more cortisol than women, though, resulting in higher aggression and blood pressure levels.3 The more cortisol your body needs to keep up with your stress, the quicker it’s going to run out.
+Men release more cortisol than women, though, resulting in higher aggression and blood pressure levels.3 The more cortisol your body needs to keep up with your stress, the harder it will be for your body to keep up.
+Because chronic stress affects hormone production, ongoing stress over an extended period of time can affect testosterone production.
+This can mean a decline in sex drive and can even cause erectile dysfunction or impotence.

 As frustrating as stress can be, there are still upsides to stress being behind your low libido — you can more easily find ways to fix the problem!
 Exercise, meditation, and other stress-reducing methods are key to beating your busy brain.
 Here’s a tip: try to keep your work at work — this will train your brain to feel relaxed the minute you step inside your home!